Joan Bennett Kennedy: Later life and death

 In 1992, she published the book The Joy of Classical Music: A Guide for You and Your Family.
 Kennedy worked with children's charities, remained an accomplished pianist, and taught classical music to children.

 Kennedy's later years were shaped by chronic alcoholism, which developed during her marriage.
 The alcohol problem escalated with sporadic, uneven sobriety, repeated drunk-driving arrests, court-ordered rehabilitation, and a return to drinking.
 This ultimately led to kidney damage, with the possibility of dialysis and protracted complications.
 As a result of her continued alcoholism, Kennedy would be appointed a guardian in the early 2000s.
 In July 2004, her son, Ted Jr. was appointed her legal guardian; in 2005, her children were granted temporary guardianship.
 That year she was hospitalized with a concussion and a broken shoulder after being found lying in a Boston street near her home.
 In 2005, she requested that her cousin, financial planner Webster E. Janssen of Connecticut, establish a trust to control her estate.
 This was in violation of her sons' guardianship.
 Kennedy's children later took successful legal action against Janssen, removing him as trustee and later filing a complaint against him with the U.S. Securities and Exchange Commission.
 That October, she was diagnosed with breast cancer and underwent surgery.
 She agreed to strict court-ordered guardianship and her estate was subsequently placed in a new trust overseen by two court-appointed trustees.

 Apart from a brief relationship shortly after her divorce, she never remarried or pursued another relationship.
 She attended Ted's funeral at the Our Lady of Perpetual Help Basilica in Boston.

 In her final years, Kennedy would live a quiet life in Boston and opted to stay relatively out of the public eye.
 Her last public appearance was with the extended Kennedy family at their annual Fourth of July gathering, three months before her death.

-Kennedy died peacefully in her sleep at her home in Boston on October 8, 2025, at the age of 89.
+Kennedy died in her sleep at her home in Boston on October 8, 2025, at the age of 89.
 A death certificate listed her cause of death as dementia.
 Her alcoholism was described being "in remission" at the time.
-Public visitation was held for Kennedy on October 14, 2025 at Carr Funeral Home in Charlestown, Massachusetts.
-Her funeral mass was held on October 15, 2025 at St. Anthony Shrine in Boston, and was followed by a reception and private burial.
+Public visitation was held for Kennedy on October 14, at Carr Funeral Home in Charlestown, Massachusetts.
+Her funeral mass was held on October 15, at St. Anthony Shrine in Boston, and was followed by a reception and private burial.